ASendellPrice/IIB-rtd/docs/source/glossary.rst

       **Example usage:**
       *“Change control was required when updating the reference genome for Mycobacterium tuberculosis to a new version, ensuring that the updated reference, pipeline re-validation, and impact on drug-resistance mutation reporting were fully documented before implementation.”*

+   **Ontological references:**

 .. dropdown:: Change Request (Document Control)

    A formal request submitted to modify a controlled document (e.g., SOP, validation protocol).
 Change requests must include justification, details of the proposed modification, and undergo review and approval before implementation.
 All approved change requests must be recorded in the Quality Management System (QMS).

    **Example usage:**
-   A change request was submitted to update the DNA extraction SOP to use a new extraction kit
+   *“A change request was submitted to update the DNA extraction SOP to use a new extraction kit”*

    .. admonition:: **💻 Bioinformatics translation**
       :class: tip